Back to Dealing with Cold Sores articles

 Are Fever Blisters Contagious?

-Fever blisters are highly contagious and can be spread easily.
-The HSV-1 virus is most contagious when you are showing symptoms of a cold sore – from first experiencing the tingling, itching or burning sensation that suggests a fever blister is coming right through the period when the blister is visible and hasn’t completely healed.iii
+Fever blisters are highly contagious and can be spread easily.3 The HSV-1 virus is most contagious when you are showing symptoms of a cold sore – from first experiencing the tingling, itching or burning sensation that suggests a fever blister is coming right through the period when the blister is visible and hasn’t completely healed.
+3

-To avoid passing the virus to others, you should stick to a strict hygiene regime and avoid kissing and sharing objects such as eating utensils and cosmeticsiv.
+To avoid passing the virus to others, you should stick to a strict hygiene regime, avoid close physical contact such as kissing, or sharing objects such as eating utensils and lipstick3.
 And, if you do feel the tingle, make sure you have a tube of Abreva® Cream with you, so you can slow the virus and possibly prevent a full fever blister or cold sore from developing.

 Question mark